oleg-chibikov/guitar-upscale-assets/documentation.md

 ![main](/screenshots/webp/main.webp "Main")

 1. `Subscription (mobile) / Sign in (web)` button - open the subscription view that allows unlocking premium features
-1. `Main menu` - various buttons to control the app behaviour
+1. `Main menu` - various buttons to control the app behavior
 1. `Fretboard` - resembles a guitar (skin can be changed - requires `Composer` plan).
    > You can play notes here
    > It only shows notes that match the selected scale (hint: for playing any note choose the `Special - Chromatic (all notes)` scale)